 For the 21st consecutive year, The Greater Omaha Sports Committee and Football Writers Association of America will present the 72nd Outland Trophy to college football’s top interior lineman last year Cam Robinson, Offensive Tackle from University of Alabama was the winner.
 Back to Emcee the Outland Trophy Award Dinner again will be Greg Sharpe (the voice of the Huskers).
 The Outland Trophy Award Dinner will be held Wednesday, January 10th at 7:00 pm at the Downtown DoubleTree by Hilton Hotel, 16th & Dodge Streets.

-The Outland Trophy, which has been awarded annually by the Football Writers Association of America (FWAA) since 1946, is named after the late John Outland, a lineman at Pennsylvania at the turn of the century.
-This year's Outland Award winner will be announced in December on ESPN.
+The Outland Trophy, which has been awarded annually by the FWAA since 1946, is named after the late John Outland, an All-America lineman at Pennsylvania in the late 1800s.
+It is the third oldest player award in major-college football behind the Heisman Trophy and Maxwell Award.

 This prestigious football evening will also feature a former Outland Award Winner.
-This year the University of Arkansas, Loyd Phillips, the 1966 Outland Award Winner.
-Downtown Rotary is sponsoring this Outland Trophy.
-From 1946 through 1989, the Outland winner was presented a plaque and not the authentic Outland Trophy.
+Last Year we presented the Outland Trophy to the University of Oklahoma, Greg Roberts the 1978 Outland Trophy Award Winner.
+The Downtown Rotary is sponsoring this Outland Trophy.
+From 1946 through 1987, the Outland winner was presented a plaque and not the authentic Outland Trophy.

-Tickets for this Event are on Sale and can be Reserved by calling 402.346-8003.
+As you can see if you are a football fan you want to be apart of this event.
+Tickets for this years Event on January 10th, are on Sale and can be Reserved by calling 402.346-8003